 After the player has completed the exchange with the bot, they receive an image of the attraction that best suits them.
-Here is an example of one of the images that they may receive.
+Below are some examples of the attractions that would be shared with the player:

 Internet-connected wearable devices change their display according to collective decisions that players made after engaging with the bot.
 These devices are akin to enchanted ornaments that change according to ephemeral forces carried in the form of internet frequencies.
 They are a type of armor that carries the influence of hundreds of other players inside of it, facilitating a level of community that transcends the boundaries of space.

 Below is the latest prototype of the device.
 It is powered by an Adafruit Feather Huzzah and consists of a TFT LCD screen, an on/off switch, and a LiPo battery.
 The case was built using polymer clay.